Thank you for reading our post, please rate this article at the end.

 A survey of over 4,500 people in England found that rural and coastal locations were associated with higher levels of nature connectedness and restoration than urban parks.

-But the mental health benefits of nature go beyond just physical activity.
-Stripping away the distractions of everyday life and focusing on the essentials can provide a profound sense of clarity and purpose.
+But nature’s mental health benefits go beyond physical activity.
+Removing the distractions of everyday life and focusing on the essentials can provide a profound sense of clarity and purpose.

 Whether you’re seeking adventure or relaxation, a minimalist camping trip can be the perfect escape.
 Escape the clutter and chaos of modern life for a more spartan, more serene existence.